Hope fades for eight missing after New Zealand volcanic island erupts

 ‘Whakaari’, as it is known in the Maori language, is New Zealand’s most-active cone volcano, built up by continuous volcanic activity over the past 150,000 years, according to GeoNet.

-Owned by a local Maori iwi, or tribal authority, about 70% of the island is under the sea, making the massive volcanic structure the largest in New Zealand.
+About 70% of the island is under the sea, making the massive volcanic structure the largest in New Zealand.

 Ray Cas, a professor emeritus at Monash University, said the island “has been a disaster waiting to happen for many years”.